wconrad/wconrad.github.io/_posts/2014-06-01-fortran-take-4.markdown

 using a simpler language.
 Having finished that, I went back to Fortran with renewed confidence.
 So, on to:

-[_Take 3_][1], against using the Parslet parser.
+_Take 3_, against using the Parslet parser.
 At which I failed, again, when it came to generating the parse tree.
 I just don't seem to be able to wrap my head around the mechanics of building a parse tree in Parslet.
 Among other things, left associative operators are a pain in Parslet (and, if I had to guess, in any PEG).
 I pretty much gave up on Fortran after take 3.

 Then, I decided to write tutorial on how [recursive descent compilers](http://en.wikipedia.org/wiki/Recursive_descent_parser) can